 Knights ride Fleury's 61st shutout to win over Oilers

 Marc-Andre Fleury made 29 saves en route to his fifth shutout of the season in leading the Vegas Golden Knights to a 3-0 victory over the Edmonton Oilers on Wednesday night in Las Vegas.
-It was the 61st career shutout for Fleury, moving him into a tie for 17th place on the NHL's all-time list with Walter "Turk" Broda.
-The five shutouts also moved him into a tie with Elvis Merzlikins of Columbus for the league lead.
+It was the 61st career shutout for Fleury, moving him into a tie for 17th place on the NHL's all-time list with Hall of Famer Walter "Turk" Broda.
+The five shutouts also moved him into a tie with Elvis Merzlikins of the Columbus Blue Jackets for the league lead.

-Nick Cousins, making his Golden Knights debut after being acquired in a Monday trade with Montreal scored a goal, as did Max Pacioretty and Shea Theodore.
-Vegas extended its season-long winning streak to seven games, tying for the second-longest mark in team history.
-Alec Martinez added two assists for the Golden Knights, who increased their Pacific Division lead to four points over both the Oilers and Vancouver Canucks with the win.
+Nick Cousins, making his Golden Knights debut after being acquired in a Monday trade with the Montreal Canadiens, scored a goal, as did Max Pacioretty and Shea Theodore.
+Vegas extended its season-high winning streak to seven games, tying for the second-longest mark in team history.
+Alec Martinez added two assists for the Golden Knights, who increased their Pacific Division lead to four points over both the Oilers and Vancouver Canucks.

 Mikko Koskinen stopped 30 of 33 shots for Edmonton, which was playing the final game of a three-game West Coast road trip.
 The Oilers won the first game 4-2 victory in Los Angeles on Sunday before losing 4-3 in overtime at Anaheim on Tuesday.
 Vegas took a 1-0 lead at the 16:04 mark of the first period on Pacioretty's team-leading 30th goal, the sixth time in his career that he hit the 30-goal mark.
 Pacioretty gathered the puck along the right boards and then carried it into the right circle, where he snapped a shot that beat Koskinen on the short-side.